Degenerate homoclinic bifurcations in complex dimension 2: Unfolding degenerate tangencies

 \subsubsection{Comments on families}

 If $f$ belongs to some family $(f_\lambda)$, the property of having no resonance up to a certain order is open in parameter space.
-In this case it follows from the proof of Proposition~\ref{prop:sternberg} that in this open set, $f_\lambda$ is reduced to the form $(\star_k)$ in a fixed neighborhood of the origin, by a change of coordinates depending holomorphically on $\lambda$.
-After proper rescaling we may assume that $f_\lambda$ is defined in $2\B$ and the corresponding $\norm{g_{1, \lambda}}_{2\B}$ and $\norm{g_{2, \lambda}}_{2\B}$ are locally uniformly bounded.
-It follows that in Proposition~\ref{prop:graph_transform}, the implied constant $C$ is locally uniformly bounded as well.
+In this case Proposition~\ref{prop:sternberg} shows that in this open set, $f_\lambda$ is reduced to the form $(\star_k)$ in a fixed neighborhood of the origin, by a change of coordinates depending holomorphically on $\lambda$.
+After proper rescaling we may assume that $f_\lambda$ is defined in $2\B$ and the corresponding $\norm{g_{1, \lambda}}_{2\B}$ and $\norm{g_{2, \lambda}}_{2\B}$ are locally uniformly bounded, and the quantity $\rho$ from Equations~\eqref{eq:rho} and~\eqref{eq:maxg} can be chosen locally uniformly.
+It follows from the statement of Proposition~\ref{prop:graph_transform} that the implied constant $C$ is locally uniformly bounded as well. \commentaire{No verification is now left to the reader in this paragraph (cf. Exposition Rmk \#3)}